apple/swift-nio/README.md

 `Channel`s by themselves, however, are not useful.
 After all, it is a rare application that doesn't want to do anything with the data it sends or receives on a socket!
 So the other important part of the `Channel` is the `ChannelPipeline`.

 A `ChannelPipeline` is a sequence of objects, called `ChannelHandler`s, that process events on a `Channel`.
-The `ChannelHandlers` process these events one after another, in order, mutating and transforming events as they go.
+The `ChannelHandler`s process these events one after another, in order, mutating and transforming events as they go.
 This can be thought of as a data processing pipeline; hence the name `ChannelPipeline`.

 All `ChannelHandler`s are either Inbound or Outbound handlers, or both.
 Inbound handlers process "inbound" events: events like reading data from a socket, reading socket close, or other kinds of events initiated by remote peers.
 Outbound handlers process "outbound" events, such as writes, connection attempts, and local socket closes.